karaoc/dayz.test/[Modding]-Adding-flag-textures.md

 Click on the picture to be redirected on our sample flag textures mod.

 You will need to setup a mod with the usual **config.cpp** for a basic mod.
 All the files we will create will need to add new flags.

+The hierarchy of the mod we have provided looks like this.

 ![Hierachy mod](https://i.imgur.com/lV22bA9.png)

+## Config.cpp

 	class CfgPatches
 	{